gleich/statuser/README.md

 ### Emojis

-By default emojis are turned on.
+By default, emojis are turned on.
 If you wish to disable them then just do `emojis = false` in your go code.

 ### `Error()`